filiphric/how-to-steal-ai-job/slides.md

 - he’s a CEO of AI company, he has to say that, but we have other people saying this too - Garry Tan, the CEO of Y combinator says pretty much the same, while CEO of Replit Amjad Masad said last week that you shouldn’t even learn to code
 - this sounds crazy, but see that software development is becoming more accessible to non-developers
-- at this point, you probably hear the term "vibe-coding" -->
+- at this point, you probably hear the term "vibe-coding"
+  - a term first mentioned by Andrej Karpathy, where you essentially switch the driver seat with AI, and just let it do it’s thing, generate code, forget the code even exists, just give in to the vibes and create your app
+  - and in a room full of testers I can almost feel the tension
+  - oh boy that’s not going to end well, how good can code created like this be?
+  - I will choose to answer this with a question
+  - how good is the code written today?
+  - at this point consulted and seen the code of tens of different companies and you’d be surprised at the quality of code of some companies that earn millions in revenues
+- the point I’m making, is that there are legit businesses built on questionable code quality and there are more and more people entering the tech world without knowing how to code - that’s just the reality of it

+-->

 ---